The Liouville property for groups acting on rooted trees: Rooted trees and their automorphisms

 An automaton gives rise to a directed graph, possibly with loops and multiple edges, called the \emph{Moore diagram} of the automaton.
 The vertex set is $A$, and there is an oriented edge from $a$ to $a_x$ for every $x\in X$.
-This directed edge is labeled by $(x,\, x\cdot\sigma_a)$.
+This directed edge is labelled by $(x,\, x\cdot\sigma_a)$.
 The trivial state is a sink.
-For clarity, the loops based at the trivial state are usually not represented in the Moore diagram.
+For clarity, the loops based at the trivial state are usually omitted from the Moore diagram.
+See \cref{fig:hanoi} for an example.

 The activity degree can easily be computed by looking at the structure of the Moore diagram.
 A \emph{non-trivial simple cycle} (henceforth, just cycle) in the diagram is a closed oriented path visiting each vertex at most once which visits states other than the trivial state.
 Note that a path is its set of edges, so that it is possible for two distinct cycles to visit the same vertices, and even in the same order.
 The activity is exponential ($d=+\infty$) if and only if some strongly connected component of the Moore diagram contains more than one cycle (in particular $d=+\infty$ whenever two distinct cycles intersect).
 If this is not the case, then there is a partial order on the set of cycles: say that $c\to c'$ if there is an oriented path from some state in $c$ to some state in $c'$.
 The activity degree is then equal to the largest $d\geq 0$ for which there are distinct cycles with $c_d \to c_{d-1} \dots \to c_0$.